chrisekelley/ubridge/README.markdown

 # Coconut #
 This application uses a modified version of the [Coconut framework](https://github.com/chrisekelley/coconut).

+# Development #

+Launch the app by entering 'nodemon'

 ## App.js
 App.js inits the app, creating the two regions used in the app, populating the forms, setting up the Backbone PouchDB adapter, and starting replication with the master server.